An open-source, Windows operating system software with an intuitive interface ideal for a wide range of designs with a free version.

 - Drag-and-drop functionality speeds up the design process.

-- US-based technical support and manufacturing ensuring top-notch quality.
+- US-based technical support and manufacturing ensure top-notch quality.

 - Lack of compatibility with certain PCB software file formats.